suabochica/scala-learning/README.md

 - Can be used as drop-in replacement for Java
 - Mixed Scala/Java projects
 - Use existing Java libs
-- Use exisiting Java tools
+- Use existing Java tools
 - Decent IDE Support

 ## What is Scala Build Tool (SBT)?